 As was our interview.
 Sometimes you speak to bigger artists and they'll refuse point blank to talk about their past.
 It always pisses me off - I think it's an insult to the fans and boring, above all else.
 Paul doesn't care about that though (why would he?) and within about 20 seconds of me asking him about 'New' he was referencing what it was like writing songs with John, playing Hamburg, recording Penny Lane, writing Blackbird, The Beatles splitting up etc.

 The best bits of our chat overall?
 Macca speaking candidly about his age, I reckon.
-He's the greatest and most successful living songwriter in modern popular culture, and at 71 (barring any Futurama-style intervention) he's entering the final stages.
+He's the greatest and most successful living songwriter in modern popular culture, and - then 71 - (barring any Futurama-style intervention) is entering the final stages.
 It was something I wanted to quiz him on, thinking he'd answer that he'll carry on playing forever, like Chuck Berry has.
 But it wasn't quite as simple as that.
 Elsewhere, the stuff about him looking at the tracklistings of his 70s output and not recognising half of it was genuinely very funny, and The Beatles stories (obviously) were just mindblowing.
 Regardless of how many times you've heard them before – and the stuff we printed in the mag was all kinda new to me – I defy anyone not to go a bit giddy when Macca himself is explaining first person how 'I Saw Her Standing There' came about back in the Forthlin Road days ("Me and John, we were sat just like me and you are now," he explained, which still cracks me up now).

 He was great, in short.
 But then, why on earth wouldn't he be?

 As a final point, I feel I should highlight the aforementioned bagels.
 Macca loves them.
-He has hummus and marmite together on the same buttered slice, which – I know – sounds pretty rank.
+He has hummus and Marmite together on the same buttered slice, which – I know – sounds pretty rank.
 But, and I kid you not, it tastes absolutely fucking brilliant.
 I can't recommend it highly enough, and neither can he.
 According to Paul, the bagels (seeded) and hummus must come from Panzer's deli in north London, and the top half of the bagel is best.
 So now you know.